 The Board may establish an adult education program to provide basic skills, career and technical training and/or to prepare for meeting equivalency requirements.
 The Board also may enter into an agreement with the Council on Postsecondary Education to establish an external diploma program.

-The conduct of adult/community education programs and determination of eligibility for participation in the GED program shall be consistent with requirements established by applicable statutes and administrative regulations, including, but not limited to, those addressing minimum age requirements, enrollment status and GED test readiness.
+The conduct of adult/community education programs and determination of eligibility for participation in the High School Equivalency Diploma program shall be consistent with requirements established by applicable statutes and administrative regulations, including, but not limited to, those addressing minimum age requirements and enrollment status.

 School Facilities